kathrinlin/customizing-aspnetcore-book/manuscript/01-logging.md

 > We need to lock the actual console output, because we will get some race conditions where wrong log entries get colored with the wrong color, because the console itself is not really thread save.

-If this is done we can start to plug in the new logger to the configuration:
+If this is done we can start to plug in the new logger to the configuration in the `Program.cs`:

 ```csharp
 logging.ClearProviders();